Original February 8, 2017

 - Online Directories: Yellow Pages, Yelp, Merchant Circle, CitySearch, etc...

-- Social Media Accounts: Facebook, Google+, Pinterest, etc...
+- Social Media Accounts: Facebook, Linkedin, Instagram, Pinterest, etc...

 - Any web sites that link to you, along with Chamber, News sources, etc...

-- Use it on Printed documents so people know just by looking at it that you have a secure site.
+- Make sure to use it on your business cards, brochures, banners, and newsletters, so people know just by looking at it that you have a secure site.

 For questions regarding HTTPS or to get started securing your site, contact CityScope Net.